Choosing Kids’ Craft Essentials

 - Remember to get washable markers if you have smaller kids, so it washes out of clothes and off surfaces.

-These don't have to be expensive artist quality paints.
-A simple palette is great for kids who are learning to paint.
+These don't have to be expensive artist-quality paints.
+A simple palette with watercolour bricks is great for kids who are learning to paint, as all they need to add is some water to get the paint flowing.

-Having a good supply of paper means that kids will never be lost for somewhere to put their imaginative ideas.
+Having a good supply of paper means that kids will never be lost for somewhere to put their imaginative ideas - and they'll never have to raid the office for printer paper either!

-- Coloured paper can be cut into shapes for collage and mosaics.
+- Coloured paper can be cut into shapes for collages and mosaics.
+It can also be used to make folded origami models and 3D papercraft projects.

-- Different weights of paper and card will lend themselves to different media and projects.
+- Different weights of paper and cards will lend themselves to different media and projects.
+Make sure your child has access to thin paper (for folding, drawing and crafting with) and thick paper (for painting on, cardmaking and scrapbooking with).

 Kids love to both collect and use stickers, and each type can be used in different ways.